-Two exceedances of air-borne noise Limit Levels and one exceedance of air-borne noise Action Levels were recorded in the reporting month.
+No exceedance of air-borne noise Action and Limit Levels was recorded in the reporting month.

-No exceedance of both 24-hour TSP Action and Limit Levels was recorded during the reporting month.
+No exceedance of both 24-hour TSP Action and Limit Levels was recorded in the reporting month.

 No environmental incident/event related to Roadworks was recorded during the reporting period.
 Besides, in the reporting period, no summons, no non-compliances and no prosecutions was received related to the Roadworks by MTRCL and/or the Contractors of 810A, 810B and 811B.